protonemedia/laravel-analytics-event-tracking/README.md

 </script>
 ```

 If you don't use Axios, you have to implement this call by yourself.
+By default the endpoint is `/gaid` but you can customize it in the configuration file.
+The request is handled by the `ProtoneMedia\AnalyticsEventTracking\Http\StoreClientIdInSession` class.
+Make sure to also send the [CSRF token](https://laravel.com/docs/7.x/csrf).

 ## Broadcast events to Google Analytics